-The Wheel® Illustration
+The Wheel Illustration

-The Volitional Dimension: How You Relate to Yourself
+How You Relate to Yourself

-The Vertical Dimension: How You Relate to God
+How You Relate to God

-The Horizontal Dimension: How You Relate to Others
+How You Relate to Others

-God has directed Christians to build each other up through inter-dependence and loving relationships with each other (Hebrews 10:24-25).
+God has directed Christians to build each other up through interdependence and loving relationships with each other (Hebrews 10:24-25).
 Gathering together as the Body of Christ draws God close around us as we praise Him and encourage one another (Matthew 18:20).

-Origin of The Wheel
+History of The Wheel

 Two years after his conversion, twenty-two year old Dawson Trotman who later founded The Navigators sought to establish teen-aged boys in the Christian life.
 He had compared the Christian life to a three-legged stool.
 But life in Christ was too exciting and dynamic to live sitting down, so he asked God for another idea.